-In accordance to TGC2 priority 1.3 “Innovative energy conversion cycles to increase revenue streams from coal power generation or steel industry while reducing carbon footprint “ the consortium will apply these key innovations to an integrated steel works plant.
+In accordance to TGC2 priority 1.3 “Innovative energy conversion cycles to increase revenue streams from coal power generation or steel industry while reducing carbon footprint “, the consortium applied these key innovations to an integrated steel works plant.

 The upgraded carbonaceous streams partly substitute fossil fuels for the energy supply as schematically drawn in Figure 1.
-In contrast to established synthesis processes, i3upgrade targets direct methanation and methanol synthesis of by-product gases in integrated steel works under transient conditions and with an addition of renewable hydrogen.
-Based on a detailed characterization of feasible operation windows, these syntheses will use advanced control strategies to address dynamic constraints of the integrated steelwork processes and of electricity grid services.
-Based on steel work process big-data analysis, the final proof-of-concept of the new control strategies will be done experimentally with bottled gases from the real converter and blast furnace plants as well as with a complex gas matrix from an existing coal gasifier.
+In contrast to established synthesis processes, i3upgrade targeted direct methanation and methanol synthesis of by-product gases in integrated steel works under transient conditions and with an addition of renewable hydrogen.
+Based on a detailed characterization of feasible operation windows, these syntheses used advanced control strategies to address dynamic constraints of the integrated steelwork processes and of electricity grid services.
+Based on steel work process big-data analysis, the final proof-of-concept of the new control strategies was done experimentally with bottled gases from the real converter and blast furnace plants as well as with a complex gas matrix from an existing coal gasifier.

-The new concepts are dedicated to the dynamic constraints of complex coal conversion plants such as intregrated steel works.
-In particular the integration of hydrogen from volatile sources requires the development and implementation of advanced control strategies.
-Online-analysis of process and market data allows for the operational optimization towards an objective function, e. g. minimization of CO2 emissions, energy consumption or production costs. i3upgrade demonstrates the feasibility of such control strategies for dynamic feed conditions of synthesis processes in bench scale test rigs with synthetic gas mixtures as well as with a complex gas matrix from an existing gasifier in a pre-pilot scale of 100 kW.
+The new concepts were dedicated to the dynamic constraints of complex coal conversion plants such as intregrated steel works.
+In particular the integration of hydrogen from volatile sources required the development and implementation of advanced control strategies.
+Online-analysis of process and market data allowed for the operational optimization towards an objective function, e. g. minimization of CO2 emissions, energy consumption or production costs. i3upgrade demonstrated the feasibility of such control strategies for dynamic feed conditions of synthesis processes in bench scale test rigs with synthetic gas mixtures as well as with a complex gas matrix from an existing gasifier in a pre-pilot scale of 100 kW.

-In order to increase downstream product flexibility, it is proposed to produce both methane and methanol as depicted in Figure 1 as co-products in the integrated steel works.
-This allows the operator to respond to changes in energy prices and to optimize energy integration, product output and the economics of the integrated steel works.
+In order to increase downstream product flexibility, it was proposed to produce both methane and methanol as depicted in Figure 1 as co-products in the integrated steel works.
+This can allow the operator to respond to changes in energy prices and to optimize energy integration, product output and the economics of the integrated steel works.
 Methanation and methanol synthesis are well established processes with favorable products in terms of market value, transportability and storability.

 Figure 1: Comparision of schematic carbon flows inside an integrated steel works at the state-of-the-art (left) and the approach in i³upgrade (right) with carbon upgrade through hydrogen intensified synthesis